Introduction: Why a UK Planting Calendar Matters

 Knowing what to plant and when is half the battle in gardening.
 In the UK, our seasons can be unpredictable, and missing a key sowing window often means waiting another year.
 A reliable UK planting calendar helps you stay on track—whether you’re growing veg for the first time or fine-tuning a seasoned plot.

-Try the Interactive UK Planting Calendar
+The Interactive UK Planting Calendar

 We’ve built a free, easy-to-use vegetable planting calendar tool designed for UK growers.
 Just pick your region, choose between vegetables or culinary herbs, and select your growing method (indoors, outdoors, or transplant).
-Instantly, you’ll see what you can plant today—along with upcoming sowing and harvest dates.

-No more tedious scrolling to find what and when to plant vegetables, like when you use the old RHS Vegetable Planting Calendar.
 The Backyard Farmer Vegetable Planting Calendar loads up on the current day and tells you what to do with your veg patch!

 With the tool ready at your fingertips, the rest of this article dives into seasonal tips, herbs vs. vegetables, and extra resources to help you build the most productive garden possible.